SuperOfficeDocs/superoffice-docs/docs/en/marketing/mailing/learn/create/index.md

 Your subject line affects the opening rates of your mailing.
 People determine whether they are going to open and read your email based on your subject line.
 So make sure your subject line stands out.

 The sender also plays a part in the opening rates.
-People are more likely to open your email if they recognize the sender’s name.
-You control how the sender appears by specifying the sender’s name and email address like this: “Name”<email@address.com>
+People are more likely to open your email if they recognize the sender's name.
+You control how the sender appears by specifying the sender's name and email address like this: "Name"<email@address.com>

 If you use Google Analytics to analyze traffic and user behavior on your website, you can connect your mailings to your Google Analytics reports.

 ## Send a mailing

-To send a marketing mailing, you have to follow five easy steps.
-Let’s have a look at the final steps of the mailing creation process.

-In step three, you can [test your mailing by][10] sending it to yourself and/or your colleagues to review the content you’ve added.
-This way you can make sure you are a 100% happy with your mailing before you dispatch it.
+In step three, you can [test your mailing by][10] sending it to yourself and/or your colleagues to review the content you've added.
+This way you can make sure you are a 100 percent happy with your mailing before you dispatch it.

 In step four you are ready to [add your target list][11] containing the recipients to your mailing.